miloKmilion/mlops_2024/04_deployment/notes_module04.md

 After loaded the environment weith the versions.
 It is necessary to create as new py file with the pickle command to open.

+### Batch deployment
+Offline mode.

+The notebook used for training the model it becomes also a notebook for applying the model.

+* Turn the notebook into a script.
+* Clean it an parametrize.
+* After doing that the script will be scheduled using prefect.
+*